 So much of a mom’s time is spent taking care of others, it’s easy to forget that you deserve to be pampered too.
 Taking a break from your daily routine to pamper yourself every now and then shouldn’t just be a luxury; by paying attention to yourself, you’ll be more relaxed, feel better about yourself, and have a better attitude about everything you’re doing.

 If you can, wake up a half hour or more before anyone else in the house (only if the kids are old enough to sleep through the night and you’re not being deprived of needed and well-deserved sleep!).
 This quiet time should be set aside just for you, so pamper yourself with a long, invigorating shower, a peaceful cup of herbal tea or coffee, or an uninterrupted look at your email inbox.
 Take a walk around the block and breathe in the fresh morning air.
 These “bonus” minutes can be your time to get organized without any distractions, and they’ll give even the busiest mom a jump start on the day.

 Pamper Your Body

 Moms know how much fun the kids have at bath time, so now take your turn in the tub!
-Instead of splashing around you’ll probably want to soak for a while, and the end of the day is best for getting enough quiet time to pamper yourself and relax in a soothing and scented bubble bath.
+Instead of splashing around, you’ll probably want to soak for a while, and the end of the day is best for getting enough quiet time to pamper yourself and relax in a soothing and scented bubble bath.
 Put wet teabags or cucumber slices on your closed eyes for extra comfort benefits.
-And don’t forget to apply body cream after the bath for a refreshing finishing touch!
+Don’t forget to apply body cream after the bath for a refreshing finishing touch!
 Another way for a busy mom to pamper herself is with a manicure and pedicure, which you can do yourself to save money.
 Make arrangements for an at-home spa day with some friends, and do each others’ nails or even face treatments while the kids are keeping busy in another room.